nicoarrroyo/OpenResIN/README.md

 To run the entire pipeline, follow these steps sequentially.

 **Assumptions:**
-* You have downloaded the IPDMP code.
+* You have downloaded the OpenResIN code.
 * You have downloaded a Sentinel-2 satellite image tile in `.SAFE` format.
 * You have downloaded the necessary masking files.